|Location:||Work from home|

 Here are some essentials we are looking for:

 If you are as inspired as we are about this opportunity, then please send us your CV and a covering letter (telling us how perfect you are for this role) by clicking apply.
-If you would like to make an informal enquiry about this role, please contact Ed Carnell (firstname.lastname@example.org) for more information.
+If you have any queries about this role, please contact Ed Carnell (firstname.lastname@example.org) for more information.

 Type / Role: